 A chart of accounts is the foundation of your company’s accounting processes.
 So, it’s important to understand how a chart of accounts works and set yours up correctly.

-In this guide, we’ll break down each aspect of the chart of accounts and show you how to leverage the information it provides to keep your business finances on track.
+In this guide, we’ll explain each part of the chart of accounts.
+We’ll show you how to use its details to keep finances on track.

 Key Takeaways

-- A chart of accounts (COA) is an index of account names that keeps your business’s financial activity organized and easy to interpret.
+- A chart of accounts (COA) is a list of account names.
+It keeps your business’s financial activity organized and easy to understand.

 - There are five main account types in a COA: Assets, Liabilities, Equity, Income, and Expenses.